Jomy10/JSDoc/README.md

-## NOTE: This project is no longer maintained, a completely redisgned format "JMD" replaces it.
+**NOTE: This project is no longer maintained, a completely redisgned format "JMD" replaces it. (coming soon)** Feel free to use the knowledge explained here in your own projects.

 # The JSDoc file format
 The JSDoc file format (Jonas' Simple Document) is a simple way to make, edit and share documents between different applications.